carlosrizzo/Google-Cloud-Data-Analyzer-Serverless/README.md

 ## Trigger rules

-The functions triggers on http request.
+The functions triggers on http request and on Create new file in specific Bucket.

 ## Storage and Database Structure

-Users upload an image to Storage to the auto generated path `/<external ref uuid>/<encrypted uuid>/<filename>` and save the path and file reference in Cloud Datastore.
+Users upload an image to Storage to the auto generated path `/<hash uuid>/<filename>` and save the path and file reference in Cloud Datastore.

 ## Setting up the sample